Take a look at the grade anatomy of stainless steel grades and determine the difference between 304 stainless steel and 316 stainless steel.

 But the addition of alloy elements like molybdenum can make subtle, but important, differences:

 • Molybdenum - Increases strength, hardness, hardenability, and toughness as well as creep resistance, and strength at elevated temperatures.

-As the most widely used of all stainless steel, 304 is most notably present in industrial applications and kitchen equipment.
+As the most widely used of all stainless steel, 304 stainless steel is most notably present in industrial applications and kitchen equipment.
 It is a highly heat-resistant grade, and offers good corrosion resistance to many chemical corrodents, as well as industrial atmospheres.
-With good formability, 304 can be readily welded by all common methods.
+With good formability, 304 stainless steel can be readily welded by all common methods.

-304L is an extra low carbon variation that avoids harmful carbide precipitation due to welding.
-This variation offers the same corrosion resistance as 304, but with slightly lower mechanical properties.
+304L stainless steel is an extra low carbon variation that avoids harmful carbide precipitation due to welding.
+This variation offers the same corrosion resistance as 304 stainless steel, but with slightly lower mechanical properties.

-When it comes to 316, you can expect better corrosion and pitting resistance to chlorides than 304 and higher levels of strength at elevated temperatures.
+When it comes to 316 stainless steel, you can expect better corrosion and pitting resistance to chlorides than 304 stainless steel and higher levels of strength at elevated temperatures.
 This is due in part to the addition of molybdenum.
 This is what makes it an ideal grade for such applications as pumps, valves, textile and chemical equipment, pulp & paper and marine applications.

-316L is the extra low carbon version of 316 that helps avoid carbide precipitation due to welding.
+316L stainless steel is the extra low carbon version of 316 stainless steel that helps avoid carbide precipitation due to welding.

-When it comes to 304 vs. 316, while both are good for corrosion resistance, strength, welding, and heat resistance, 316 gets the slight edge in all these categories due to variation in alloying elements.
+When it comes to 304 stainless steel vs. 316 stainless steel, while both are good for corrosion resistance, strength, welding, and heat resistance, 316 stainless steel gets the slight edge in all these categories due to variation in alloying elements.

 Let's look at the metal characteristics tale of the tape: